abhipsa99-ch/professional-certifications/README.md

 ## Overview

 Welcome to my Professional Certifications repository.
-This repository showcases certificates earned through academic training in renewable energy and biotechnology.
+This repository showcases certificates earned through academic training and professional training in renewable energy and biotechnology.
 These certifications reflect my commitment to continuous learning and professional development across multidisciplinary fields.

 ---